bndtools/bnd/CONTRIBUTING.md

 discouraged!
 If there's a problem with the implementation, hopefully you received feedback on what to improve.

-We're trying very hard to keep bnd lean and focused.
+We're trying very hard to keep Bnd lean and focused.
 We don't want it to do everything for everybody.
 This means that we might decide against incorporating a new feature.
-However, there might be a way to implement that feature *on top of* bnd.
+However, there might be a way to implement that feature *on top of* Bnd.

 ### Create issues...